drojf/ai_somnium_fps_camera/Readme.md

                 moveDir -= speed * Vector3.up;
             }

-            camera.transform.position += moveDir;
+            // Each 'noraml' camera has an overridePosition where translation is accumulated camera.transform.position += moveDir;

-            // TODO: In the fps update loop, move the tracker and all the cube.transform.position += moveDir;
+            // Move the Follow target for the Cinemachine cameras cube.transform.position += moveDir;
         }